By popular demand, here is the recipe for the bubble tea cake I made a few weeks ago.

 - Place your chiffon cake on a cake stand or your serving plate.

 - Use a cake collar to encompass the circumference of the cake.
-You want it to sit pretty snug so the cream doesn't drip down the sides of the cake till serving time.
+Use a bit of tape to secure it in place.
+You want it to sit pretty snug so the cream doesn't drip down the sides of the cake till serving time and it should rise about 2-3 inches above the cake to hold in the whipped topping.

-- Add the salty whipped cream to the top of the cake in a thick layer.
+- Pour the salty whipped cream on top of the top of the cake in a thick layer.
+The cake collar should hold it all in and it should not drip down the sides.

 - Top with the tapioca pearls (make sure they are not too hot!).

-- To serve, pull off the cake collar and watch as the cream and tapioca pearls cascade down the sides of the cake.
+- To serve, gather everyone around and get your camera ready to capture the action! 😉 Gently but firmly, pull off the cake collar in an upward direction in one motion.
+Watch as the cream and tapioca pearls cascade down the sides of the cake.
 Its so mesmerizing!